-We provide mechanistic description of the ecology and chemodynamics of contaminant biotransformation for improved environmental (bio-)technology in natural and built environments.
+We research the chemodynamics and microbial ecology of contaminant biotransformation for improved environmental (bio-)technology in natural and built environments.

-- Electrokinetics and electro-bioremediation: Effects of weak electric fields and electrokinetic approaches on the clean-up of contaminated matrices and water.
+- Electrokinetics and electro-bioremediation: Use of electrokinetic approaches on the clean-up of contaminated matrices and water.